MatteoM95/Coursera/Deep learning specialization - Andrew Ng/README.md

 Run ```setup.sh``` to (i) download a pre-trained VGG-19 dataset and (ii) extract the zip'd pre-trained models and datasets that are needed for all the assignments.

-## Credits

-This repo contains all the assignment for this specialization.
-The code base and diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).

 ### Course 1: Neural Networks and Deep Learning

 **Slides and Notes**